What happens now that the UK has a withdrawal agreement?

 Can we still transfer data to and from Europe if we leave without a deal?

 The government has said that transfers of data from the UK to the European Economic Area (EEA) will not be restricted.
-However, if we leave the EU without a deal, GDPR transfer rules will apply to any data coming from the EEA into the UK.
+However, from the end of the transition period, GDPR transfer rules will apply to any data coming from the EEA into the UK.
 You need to consider what GDPR safeguards you can put in place to ensure that data can continue to flow into the UK.

 We have also produced an interactive tool on using standard contractual clauses for transfers into the UK to help you.